 retreat: Move a unit from one of the three arenas to its controller's build zone.
 Retreating with an effect doesn't tap or untap the unit.
 If a unit retreats during an attack POP, the attack ends.
 However, retreating a unit (yours or your opponent's) can't prevent damage to it.
-See also: Retreat Step (p.23).
+(A unit that retreats after rolling attack dice, still takes the hits.)
+See also: Retreat Step (p.8).